 During the Middle Ages, there was a huge gulf between rich and poor.
 The nobles dined off game, pies, sweetmeats and more.

 The huge gap between very rich and very poor was largely bridged by the monasteries.
 The monks became specialists at digging fish ponds and breeding pike, eels and carp (influenced by the church’s insistence on no meat allowed on certain days of the year).
-They kept bees and made honey and most importantly made cheese, a tradition which is still strong today.
+They kept bees and made honey and most importantly made cheese, a tradition which is still going strong today.

 The monks planted vineyards and produced wines…which they also drank.